Extreme Winter Sports That Michigan Does Best

 Surfing in Michigan in the winter takes some dedication and planning.
 Due to extremely cold wind and water, some research and planning is required to find the best waves for winter surfing.
 However, dealing with the cold and often brutal weather elements is well worth it when you are surfing winter waves with a handful of friends.

 To surf in Michigan (or anywhere with a cold climate), you must have the proper wetsuit and wetsuit accessories (boots and gloves or mittens).
 Many winter surfers use boards that are a little bigger (longer, wider, and/or thicker) than what might be used on an ocean coast.
-To help you gear up, check out Michigan surf shops like Third Coast Surf Shop in New Buffalo, Wet Mitten Surf Shop in Traverse City, or Sleeping Bear Surf Shop in Empire.
+To help you gear up, check out Michigan surf shops like Third Coast Surf Shop in New Buffalo or Sleeping Bear Surf Shop in Empire.

 As the weather cools and the snow falls, Michigan turns into a magnificent playground for the outdoor adventurer.
 Plan a visit this season to try out these extreme winter sports.